Sebi proposes new framework for AIFs to strengthen corporate governance rules | Business

 Sebi proposes new framework for AIFs to strengthen corporate governance rules

-To strengthen corporate governance mechanism, capital markets regulator Sebi on Thursday proposed to amend the current rules governing alternative investment funds (AIFs).
+To strengthen corporate governance mechanism, capital markets regulator Sebi has proposed to amend the current rules governing alternative investment funds (AIFs).

-Under the proposal, Category I and Category II AIFs should not borrow funds directly or indirectly or engage in leverage for the purpose of making investments, Sebi said in its consultation paper.
+Under the proposal, Category I and Category II AIFs should not borrow funds directly or indirectly or engage in leverage for the purpose of making investments, Sebi said in a consultation paper on Thursday.

 These AIFs can borrow for the purpose of meeting shortfall in drawdown while making investment in an investee company, subject to certain conditions.